 Probability of sorghum maturing before freeze for different flowering dates

-If blooming occurred during mid-August the likelihood for maturing before freeze is high in most of the areas of the state that have accumulated 1100 GDDs (Fig. 3).
-There are some areas of the state where sorghum GDDs accumulation was below 1100 (primarily related to green colors in Fig. 3).
+If blooming occurred during mid-August, the likelihood for maturing before freeze is high in most of the areas of the state that have accumulated 1100 GDDs (Figure 4).
+There are some areas of the state where sorghum GDDs accumulation was below 1100 (primarily related to light blue colors in Figure 4).
 Those areas will have a slight lower chance of maturing (having accumulated less than 1200 GDDs) before the first freeze.
-A worst picture is projected for the extreme northwestern area of the state (blue colors in Fig. 3).
+A worse picture is projected for the extreme northwestern area of the state (dark blue colors in Figure 4).
 In this case, there is a lower probability of maturing before the first freeze (low GDDs, <1000) but it will depend also on the hybrid maturity.

-If blooming occurred during early-September the likelihood for sorghum maturing before freeze is low for the southern part of the state (red color in Fig. 3), presenting a cumulative GDD from early-September to early-October around 700 units; while the probability is extremely reduced once for the sorghum area in direction to the northwestern section of the state, with a cumulative GDD below 650 units.
+If blooming occurred during early-September, the likelihood for sorghum maturing before freeze is low for the southern part of the state (red color in Figure 4), presenting a cumulative GDD from early-September to early-October over 800 units; while the probability is extremely reduced for the northwestern section of the state, with a cumulative GDD below 650 units.

 From a management perspective, the best way to mitigate this issue is to plan in advance.
 Recommended practices are just related to improve the use of different hybrid maturity and a different planting date: